tytydraco/yessleep/out/Im_Never_Hitchhiking_Again.md

 Whatever.
 I’m too drunk to give Chelsea and her *irresponsibility* any more thought.
 I step outside and breathe in the cold night air.

 It’s beautiful tonight.
 The bar is surrounded by snowy woods, illuminated by moonlight.
-Large snow flakes float gently to the ground.
-I can see my breath coming out like plumes of smoke.
+Large white flakes float gently to the ground.
+I can see my breath.

 Some guy already out on the wooden deck offers me a smoke.
 I smile and accept.
-I reach in my pocket for a lighter and don’t find one so he offers his.
+After lighting up we both quietly gaze out at the forest blanketed in snow

 I don’t initiate conversation and he doesn’t either.
 We smoke for a moment in comfortable silence.